 A possible game-changer for online businesses using WordPress?

-I mean, doing A/B split testing for your landing pages right inside your WordPress dashboard?
-That's just crazy, but now possible.
+Don't get me wrong, doing A/B split testing for your landing pages right inside your WordPress dashboard?
+That's just crazy, but it's now possible.

-Over the years, I've been putting the Thrive Optimize plugin to work.
-I've used it to test on my Video Course Email Sign-up Landing Page.
+Over the last few years, I've been putting the Thrive Optimize plugin to work in my business.
+I've even used it to test my Video Course Email Sign-up conversion rate.

 With Thrive Optimize, I was able to design a new variation landing page based on the original.